Profile

 • 1 tsp ground cinnamon

-• 125 g soft margarine for the crumble
+• 125 g cold butter or margarine for the crumble, cut into pieces

 📊 Nutritional Information